10+ Healthy Breakfast Ideas For Pregnancy

 I know you’re probably wondering, what should I eat for breakfast while pregnant?

-The typical options that I recommend to pregnant women and clients include:
+The typical options that I recommend to pregnant women for breakfast include:

 - oatmeal (you can meal prep oatmeal in so many ways)